MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 # Configuration options for the Office Deployment Tool
 With the Office Deployment Tool (ODT), you can download and deploy Office 365 ProPlus to your client computers.
 The ODT gives you more control over an Office installation: you can define which products and languages are installed, how those products should be updated, and whether or not to display the install experience to your users.
 This article covers all the available options in the tool.
 To learn how to use the tool itself, see  [Overview of the Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md).

+> [!NOTE]
+> **Best practice:** The options in this article show the XML elements and attributes in the configuration file.
+You can continue to create the configuration file in a text editor, but we recommend using the [Office Customization Tool](https://config.office.com/) instead.
+With the Office Customization Tool, you can easily create and modify configuration files in a web-based interface.
+For more details, see [Overview of the Office Customization Tool](overview-of-the-office-customization-tool-for-click-to-run.md).

 ## Example of a standard configuration file

 The ODT consists of two files: setup.exe and configuration.xml.
 To work with the tool, you edit the configuration file to define what options you want, and then run setup.exe from the command line.
 For example, you can edit the configuration file to download the 32-bit English edition of Office, or you can edit the file to install the 32-bit English edition of Office with the EULA automatically accepted and without Publisher.